-The reduced width of the carriageway of Road 11 has been supplemented by the provision of a widened northern verge which accommodates a shared path 3.6m in width.
 The location of the shared path on the northern side of the road corridor removes the potential for conflicts between industrial vehicle movements and pedestrians/cyclists, which is seen as a positive outcome and will significantly help in encouraging walking and cycling mode share movements along this road corridor in the future.
+Suitable pedestrian amenity is still retained along the southern verge with the provision of a standard 1.5m wide footpath.

-Proposed Road 11 will be provided with a temporary turning head on the site, located within proposed Lot 4109, and will be maintained until such time as UWS develop their adjoining parcel and the alignment of the East-West Collector Road is continued.
+Proposed Road 11 will be provided with a temporary turning head at the western edge of the site, located within proposed Lot 4109, and will be maintained until such time as WSU develop their adjoining land holdings and the alignment of the East-West Collector Road is continued.

-Figure 12 Proposed Collector Road Cross Section
+Figure 13 Proposed Collector Road Cross Section